canonical/lxd/doc/api-extensions.md

 `security.syscalls.intercept.mount.fuse=ext4=fuse2fs`.

 ## container\_disk\_ceph
-This allows for existing a CEPH RDB or FS to be directly connected to a LXD container.
+This allows for existing a Ceph RDB or FS to be directly connected to a LXD container.

 ## virtual\_machines
 Add virtual machine support.